LiraNuna/soft-ieee754/README.md

  * Algebraic functions are not implemented yet
  * Floating points larger than 64bit cannot be represented
  * Arithmetic operations with infinity results into incorrect results
+ * Arithmetic operations with denormals results into incorrect results
  * Casting of ±NaN or ±Infinity into a signed or unsigned is incorrect